The Best Band Saw Accessories for Your Machine

 How can they be used: According to Wood Magazine, a rip fence can be purchased or installed if you use your band saw for straighter cuts as well as curved ones, otherwise there’s no need to bother.
 For making your own band saw rip fence, there are loads of instructional videos available online for DIY projects to do with band saw parts.

 What are they: The band saw blade is the most crucial accessory of your machine, as it determines how your cut will perform.
-Band saw blades will differ depending on the desired outcome of your project, so it’s handy to have a diverse range of blades on hand.
+The band saw blades will differ depending on the desired outcome of your project, so it’s handy to have a diverse range of blades on hand.
 Each of the band saw blades are categorized by their tooth design, width, material, and configurations so it pays to know how each can benefit you.

-Why are they important: For most people who use their band saw, having just one style of band saw blades is not ideal.
+Why are they important: For most people who use their band saw, having just one style of the band saw blades is not ideal.
 By changing the band saw blades on your machine, you’ll be able to cut thin materials, plastic, wood, metal, meat and more, so it’s crucial to be prepared for a variety of projects.

 How can they be used: For an in-depth instructional guide on changing your band saw blades, always consult the manufacturer before installing.
 Each machine will have different specs which determine the best blades for use, so always be mindful of your specific machinery and its recommendations.